MrFriendCS/MrFriendCS.github.io/H-CS-SDD.md

 ### sub-routines

-When a sub-routine if defined it can zero, one, or more parameters.
+When a sub-routine if defined it can have zero, one, or more parameters.
 These are known as formal parameters.
 The formal parameters will 'catch' values that are passed to the sub-routine.

 ``` python
 def subroutineName(formalParameter):